Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Introduction

 Accordingly, this paper proposes a novel deep reinforcement learning (DRL)-based approach for collaborative charging optimization in WRSNs employing heterogeneous mobile chargers.
 The main contributions of this paper are summarized as follows:

-\begin{itemize} \item \textit{Innovative Heterogeneous Air-Ground Collaborative Charging System Model:} We design a comprehensive system model that strategically integrates the AAV and SV as collaborative charging agents in WRSNs.
+\begin{itemize} \item \textit{Innovative Heterogeneous Air-Ground Collaborative Charging System (HAGCCS) Model:} We design a comprehensive system model that strategically integrates the AAV and SV as collaborative charging agents in WRSNs.
 This architecture is specifically tailored for complex deployment scenarios where single-charger solutions prove inadequate.
 To the best of our knowledge, this is the first work to systematically investigate the collaborative charging optimization problem for heterogeneous mobile chargers while considering their distinctive mobility characteristics, energy constraints, and charging capabilities.

-\item \textit{Multi-Objective Optimization Problem with Heterogeneous Charger Interdependencies:} We formulate a multi-objective optimization problem that characterizes the complex interdependencies among charging efficiency maximization, mobility energy minimization, and sensor node mortality minimization in a heterogeneous mobile chargers environment.
+\item \textit{Multi-Objective Optimization Problem with Heterogeneous Charger Interdependencies:} We formulate a multi-objective optimization problem that characterizes the complex interdependencies among charging efficiency maximization, mobility energy minimization, and sensor node mortality minimization in an environment with heterogeneous mobile chargers.
 This formulation enables the identification of fundamental trade-offs inherent in multi-objective optimization, where competing objectives generate a conflicting solution space, thus requiring collaborative coordination mechanisms.
 Moreover, this problem reveals distinctive coordination dynamics and complementary operational patterns in heterogeneous charger collaboration.

 \item \textit{DRL Solution with Heterogeneous Trust Region Strategy:} To address the dynamic and multi-objective nature of the optimization challenge, we propose the improved heterogeneous agent trust region policy optimization (IHATRPO) algorithm.
 This approach incorporates two key innovations. \textit{First}, the self-attention mechanism enables agents to process complex environmental information and inter-agent interactions more effectively. \textit{Second}, the Beta sampling strategy ensures unbiased gradient computation for continuous action spaces with bounded constraints.
 These enhancements specifically address the challenges of decentralized decision-making in heterogeneous multi-agent environments while ensuring convergence stability.